-Freelancers are not free (or the angry story of unpaid gigs)
+Freelancers are not free

 While sorting my last shopping receipts, sending invoices and looking for new gigs I didn’t expect to write a blog post today.

 This morning I received an incredible non-paid opportunity work position by email.
 My school sent me that.
 I left school 5 years ago by the way.

 The email was advertising a great opportunity for professional costume designers and makers to work for free on a TV show pilot funded by the French Television Network.
 Berk.
 I almost vomited in my mouth when I read the email.

 I know what you’re going to say : “what did you expect from your school’s emails duh ?”

 Yes of course I don’t really expect any serious job offers when it comes to my school and most of the time I don’t even read them.
 But I finished my last gigs last week and I don’t have anything plan ahead so I opened it.

 And then I answered it because I could not believe my school would promote this kind of non-sense “looking for professionals for a great project with money but not for costumes so it’s unpaid but it’s great”.
 It’s ok to promote internships and I understand that if you want to start a theatre company or shoot your first short film you don’t really have the budget to pay normal rates.
 But this email was clearly a job offer paid with peanuts by a production who got funding from the government.
 The woman in charge of the administrative stuff answered me.
 Then I wanted to vomit and cry.
 Her email was so arrogant and disrespectful that I’m not even sure of how to translate it in English.
 Basically she was saying that I always had a bad attitude as a student (hum yeah my thesis got published though) and that I should only be grateful to get this kind of opportunity.
 She also said that she would block me and never send me any job offer anymore.